Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Introduction

 \section{Introduction}

 With the explosive development of earth observation technologies, both the quantity and quality of remote sensing (RS) data are growing at a rapid pace \cite{Int-2002.knowledge-driven}.
-Several millions of RS images have been delivered by various satellite sensors and stored in massive archives \cite{Int-2003.information.I,Int-2005.information.II}.
-In order to make full use of RS big data, there is an urgent need of efficient information management, mining and interpretation methods.
+Millions of RS images captured by various satellite sensors have been stored in massive archives \cite{Int-2003.information.I,Int-2005.information.II}.
+To make full use of big RS data, efficient information management, mining and interpretation methods are urgently needed.
 During the past decades, significant efforts have been made in developing accurate and efficient retrieval methods to search data of interest from large RS archives \cite{Int-2013.a.review,Int-2007.Introduction,Int-2010.Introduction,Int-2017.PatternNet}.

-Primal RS image retrieval systems are queried merely with geographical area, time of acquisition or sensor type \cite{Int-1993.the.intelligent,Int-1997.titan}.
-They might be very imprecise and inefficient because text-based image retrieval methods largely rely on manually annotated keywords \cite{Int-1998.GeoBrowse}, which are less relevant to the visual content of RS images.
-This type of method has restricted the utilization efficiency of RS data, leading to incomplete use of obtained RS data.
+Primal RS image retrieval systems generally used geographical area, time of acquisition or sensor type as queries \cite{Int-1993.the.intelligent,Int-1997.titan}.
+These approaches might be very imprecise and inefficient because text-based image retrieval rely largely on manually annotated keywords \cite{Int-1998.GeoBrowse}, which are less relevant to the visual content of RS images.
+As content-based image retrieval \cite{Int-1994.efficient,Int-1995.content-based.image} was proposed in the early 1990s, the performance of RS image retrieval approaches has been remarkably improved.
+New architectures for RS image archives were constructed, where RS images were stored \cite{Int-1997.new} and retrieved \cite{Int-1998.query,Int-2000.Image} based on visual content.
+So far, several mature RS retrieval systems have come into service \cite{Int-1998.GeoBrowse,Int-2002.VisiMine,Vis-2005.large-scale,Vis-2006.automated, Vis-2006.a.framework,Vis-2007.geoiris,Int-2002.knowledge-driven,Int-2003.information.I,Int-2005.information.II,Int-2010.System.design}.